Winter Preparedness Checklist for You and Your Home

 See “No More Cold Feet in Bed” for more tips for toasty toes.

 Targeting heating.
-Use chemical hand warmers in gloves, footwear or pockets – but be careful because they may be too warm to place directly against the skin.
-These warmers can be purchased almost anywhere.
-They are inexpensive and work fast.
-The heat can really make a difference for comfort and keep you from getting frostbite.
-Many boots, gloves and mittens have a pouch for the warmers.
+Use chemical hand warmers in gloves, footwear or pockets.
+Be careful because they may be too warm to place directly against the skin.
+The warmers are inexpensive and work fast.

 Leave a Reply